Polsinelli PC

 Under the breach notification statute, the Colorado Attorney General may bring an action for direct economic damages or in equity for violations of the statute.

-Multinational companies doing business in Colorado may be subject to the territorial reach of CPA and could also be subject to Colorado’s breach notification statute in the event of a data breach incident.
+Multinational companies doing business in Colorado may be subject to the territorial reach of the CPA and could also be subject to Colorado’s breach notification statute in the event of a data breach incident.